FavourAkpasi/Machine_Learning/README.md

 # Machine Learning
-Understanding Data Science and Machine Learning Algorithms using Python
+Understanding Data Science and Machine Learning Algorithms using Python and Scikit-learn

 Below is a General Overview of All Machine Learning Projects contained in the repo, more detailed details of each projects are found in the included Jupiter notebook.